 - Set the Network Call Redirection field to y.
-With this setting, Communication Manager will use the SIP REFER method for the redirection of PSTN calls that are transferred back to the SIP trunk. - Set the Send Diversion Header field to y and Support Request History to n. - Set the Telephone Event Payload Type to 101, the value preferred by Consolidated Communications. - Verify that Identity for Calling Party Display is set to P-Asserted-Identity. - Default values were used for all other fields.
+With this setting, Communication Manager will use the SIP REFER method for the redirection of PSTN calls that are transferred back to the SIP trunk and SIP trunks related in the transferred call in CM will be released. - Set the Send Diversion Header field to Y and Support Request History to Y. - Set the Telephone Event Payload Type to 101, the value preferred by Telnyx. - Verify that Identity for Calling Party Display is set to P-Asserted-Identity. - Default values were used for all other fields.

 '''

-change trunk-group 2
+change trunk-group 3

+Page

-Page 4 of
+4 of

 4

 PROTOCOL VARIATIONS

 Mark Users as Phone? n

 Prepend '+' to Calling/Alerting/Diverting/Connected Number? n

 Send Transferring Party Information? n

 Network Call Redirection? y

 Build Refer-To URI of REFER From Contact For NCR? n

 Send Diversion Header? y

-Support Request History? n
+Support Request History? y

 Telephone Event Payload Type: 101

 Convert 180 to 183 for Early Media? n

-Always Use re-INVITE for Display Updates? n
+Always Use re-INVITE for Display Updates? y

 Identity for Calling Party Display: P-Asserted-Identity

 Block Sending Calling Party Location in INVITE? n

 Accept Redirect to Blank User Destination? n

 Enable Q-SIP? n

 Interworking of ISDN Clearing with In-Band Tones: keep-channel-active

 Request URI Contents: may-have-extra-digits

 '''